Aurora Prize for Awakening Humanity: 2016 Aurora Prize

 The Aurora Prize for Awakening Humanity inaugural ceremony was held on April 24, 2016, in Yerevan at the Karen Demirchyan Sports and Concerts Complex.

 The ceremony was hosted by an Armenian opera diva Hasmik Papian and American journalist and novelist David Ignatius.
 The ceremony was opened by an animated film directed by Eric Nazarian featuring Serj Tankian's"Aurora's Dream" as the soundtrack.
-Each of the finalists was introduced with a documentary mini-film directed by Andrey Loshak.
+Each of the finalists was introduced with a documentary mini-film directed by Andrei Loshak.

 The live music during the ceremony was performed by State Youth Orchestra of Armenia conducted by Sergey Smbatyan.
 The fanfares of the ceremony was composed by Stepan Shakaryan.
 The statuette, created by Manvel Matevosyan was presented with an excerpt from Two Suns, a ballet by the Ballet2021 Foundation dance troupe (choreographer Rudolf Kharatyan), accompanied by Avet Terteryan's and Arno Babajanyan's music.
 The State Youth Orchestra of Armenia performed an excerpt from Aram Khachaturyan's Symphony No. 2 (Bell Symphony).
 The co-hostess, soprano Hasmik Papian performed Barsegh Kanachyan's "Lullaby".
 The ceremony was concluded with the song "Pour toi, Arménie" (For you, Armenia) performed by Gevorg Hakobyan and the State Youth Orchestra of Armenia.